-Modern law enforcement agencies are increasing their crime prevention efforts through data-driven initiatives.
+Modern law enforcement police agencies are increasing their crime prevention efforts through data-driven initiatives.
 Fortunately, for organizations with up to date records management systems (RMS) and computer-aided dispatch systems, some of the best data for that purpose is already in their possession.
-This benefit is exponential when the RMS is integrated with an organization’s computer aided dispatching (CAD) system and mobile technology.
+This benefit is exponential when the police CAD and RMS system is integrated with an organization’s computer aided dispatching (CAD) system and mobile technology.

 In decades past, agencies would attempt to thwart criminal activity by increasing routine patrols in what was then identified as “high crime areas.”
 The problem with that approach resulted in trying to cover too large of an area and not having a real impact on crime.
 Additionally, some agencies found that these saturation attempts quickly eroded the trust they shared with the community.
 In turn, information and tips from the public which the police rely on to help solve crime also greatly decreased.